lundegaard/react-mapy-cz/website/docs/Examples/07-interactive-map-with-clusters-and-signals.md

 import styles from '../../src/pages/index.module.css';
 import { generatePoints, onClusterClick, onMarkerClick } from '../../utils';

-# Interactive map with clustered points and signals
+# Clustered points and signals

 Interactive map with controls, marker clustering and signals.
 You can listen to signals and add your own action to the marker or cluster click.